Beer, water, and lowland

 Let beer and water support the city.

-Het Anker and Gouden Carolus are real Mechelen strengths, but they should not turn the city into a beer-only product.
+Het Anker and Gouden Carolus are real Mechelen strengths, but they should not make beer the only reason to visit.
 The Dijle and Mechels Broek give the trip a different kind of release: lower, quieter, and more local after tower, palace, beguinage, or memory layers.

 Het Anker